Mitch Haniger Player Props: Giants vs. Pirates

 Mitch Haniger At The Plate

-- Haniger is hitting .238 with four doubles, four home runs and four walks.
+- Haniger is batting .255 with six doubles, four home runs and four walks.

+- Haniger is batting .476 with two homers during his last outings and is riding a four-game hitting streak.

-- Haniger has driven home a run in 10 games this season (37.0%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on two occasions..
+- Haniger has had at least one RBI in 39.3% of his games this season (11 of 28), with more than one RBI five times (17.9%).
+He has also accounted for three or more of his team's runs in two contests.

+- In 11 of 28 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.